For small businesses impacted by COVID-19, these funding resources can help.

 When a small business owner needed money in the past, they would head over to the nearest bank, talk to an agent, and sign a loan agreement shortly thereafter.
 In return, they’d get the money they needed to grow their business with a low, fixed interest rate.
 They’d know exactly how much money the lender expected them to repay each month.
 Over time, they’d develop strong relationships with their bankers—something that’s certainly nice for any small business owner to have.

-Unfortunately, banks have tightened their lending criteria significantly in the wake of the 2008 financial crisis.
-While approval rates have increased slightly in recent months, big banks only sign off on about 25% of the small business loan applications that come their way.
+Unfortunately, banks have tightened their lending criteria significantly in the wake of the COVID-19 financial crisis.
+By the end of 2020, loan approval rates from big banks declined more than 50% from the previous year, signing off on only 13.3% of the small business loan applications that come their way.
 Generally speaking, the companies they end up funding have very strong financials and near-perfect credit scores.

 What ends up happening is that a majority of small business owners may end up having to jump through many hoops and fill out a ton of paperwork, only to ultimately find out the bank rejected their applications.